Xila-Project/Old_documentation/source/Software reference/Modules/Clipboard.md

 # 📋 Clipboard

-Here you will find a full description of the clipboard API.
+Here you will find a full description of the `Clipboard` module.

-This module is responsible to allow copy / paste feature.
-It only offers an API, the graphical implementation remains the responsibility of the software.

 ## 👓 Overview

+This module is responsible to copy and paste data between softwares.

 ## 💡 Examples